JhonataSantos36/Mercado-pago/README.md

 3. Import the _sdk_ folder into Android Studio
 4. Add the folder as library.

-### ProGuard

-If you're planning on optimizing your app with ProGuard, make sure that you exclude the MercadoPago bindings.
-You can do this by adding the following to your app's `proguard.cfg` file:

-    -keep class com.mercadopago.** { *; }

 ## Documentation

 + [See the GitHub project.](https://github.com/mercadopago/px-android)